 The officer’s report (November 2021) in para.
 6.47 confirms that the proposed bat mitigation measures more than compensate for the loss of any potential roost features of the pre-existing building.

-The proposed development complies with London Plan policies G5, G6 and G7 and Local Plan policies CS1 E, DM1, DM12, DM20, DM21 and DM22.
+The proposed development complies with London Plan policies G5, G6 and G7 and Local Plan policies CS1 E, DM1 B (e) in respect of retaining and enhancing biodiversity, DM12, DM20, DM21 and DM22.

 Impact on Archaeological Assets